top of page

 Boost excitement by allowing your child to:

-Involving them gives them a sense of the control they’ll need in school routines.
+Involving them gives them a sense of control over their school routines.
+Additionally, it fosters a greater connection to their new environment.

 Early Years Healthy Food